dhrosa/circuitpython_tool/docs/source/generated_cli_docs.rst

 .. option:: --locale locale

    Locale for CircuitPython install.
-Not used if an explicit image is given using --image_path.
+Not used if an explicit image is given using ``--image_path``.

 .. option:: --delete-download delete_download

    Delete any downloaded UF2 images on exit.

 ``uf2 mount``
 ========================================

-Mount connected UF2 bootloader device if needed and print the mountpoint.

 .. rubric:: Syntax